Briton, Italian die as Nigeria hostage rescue fails

 Lamolinara, an engineer, had been in Nigeria for a decade before being kidnapped, and was helping to construct a building for the central bank, according to Italy's Ansa news agency.

-(Additional reporting by Tim Cocks in Lagos, Steve Scherer in Rome, and Camillus Eboh and Felix Onuah in Abuja; Writing by Tim Castle and Peter Griffiths; Editing by Andrew Heavens and Jon Boyle)
+(Additional Reporting by Tim Cocks and Peter Griffiths in London, Steve Scherer in Rome, Camillus Eboh in Abuja and Farouk Umar in Sokoto; Editing by Andrew Heavens and Jon Boyle)